0xharib/0xharib.github.io/_posts/2024-12-25-dreams-of-an-agentic-future.md

 6. **Surprise Factor & Security Agent** – Focused on secrecy and handling any unexpected issues.

 ![Agentic Infra]({{ site.baseurl }}/assets/images/agentic_infra.png)
-Charlie is supported by private agents who have access to Alice & Bob's sensitive data.
+Charlie was supported by private agents who have access to Alice & Bob's sensitive data.
-Charlie can also access the Internet for additional information & to coordinate with other humans and agents
+Charlie could also access the Internet for additional information & to coordinate with other humans and agents
 Charlie functioned like a conductor, directing each agent as needed.

-A glimpse of his internal thought process:
+Here is what went through his head:

 ![Charlie plans]({{ site.baseurl }}/assets/images/agent2.png)